-From discerning wine drinkers and nuns, pastry production in Portugal is now part of their culinary heritage, with a tradition of recipes passed down word of mouth from mothers to daughters and grandmothers to granddaughters in family-run pastelerias.
-Other than the most famous Portuguese pastry, Pastel de Nata, some popular pastries also include French inspired Palmiers, Napoleões (Napoleans) and Croissants filled with cinnamon-egg custard, as well as interestingly-named pastries like Pao de Deu (Bread of God) and Pata de Veado (Deer Hoof).
-One of my favorite pastelerias in Campo de Ourique is Pasteleria Lomar, which sells not only traditional selections, but also mini-versions of them, so I don’t feel too guilty coming almost every day.
-They are also known by the locals as having some of the best made coffee, popular to drink with pastries since breakfast is rush hour at pastelerias (however juice, Port and Moscatel are favorites to drink later on).
-Like most customers, I have my usual, which is actually a savory pastry, either being a Merenda (ham and cheese pastry) or a Folhado de Carne (meat turnover).
+From discerning wine drinkers, pastry production in Portugal is now part of their culinary heritage, with a tradition of recipes passed down word of mouth from mothers to daughters and grandmothers to granddaughters in family-run pastelerias.
+Other than the most famous Portuguese egg custard pastry, Pastel de Nata, some popular pastries also include French inspired Palmiers, Napoleões (Napoleans) and Croissants (albeit more brioche in style), as well as interestingly-named pastries like Pao de Deu (Bread of God), Jesuita (Jesuit) and Pata de Veado (Deer Hoof).
+One of my favorite pastelerias in Campo de Ourique is Pastelaria Lomar, which sells not only traditional selections, but also mini-versions of them, so I don’t feel too guilty coming almost every day.
+They are also known by the locals as having some of the best Portuguese coffee, popular to drink with pastries since breakfast is rush hour at pastelerias (however freshly squeezed orange juice, Port and Moscatel are favorites to drink later on).
+Like most customers, I have my usual, which is actually a savory Portuguese pastry, either being a Merenda (ham and cheese pastry) or a Folhado de Carne (meat turnover).
 To drink, I alternate between “cafe com leite” or cafe pingado (espresso with a drop of milk).

 Eager to taste a wide range of spectacular Port wine with a Knight of the Port Wine Brotherhood?
 Are you...Learn More